Weidsn/A_Thesis_on_the_Philosophy_of_Social_Phenomena/README.md

-## A Thesis in the Social Sciences and Philosophy
+## A Thesis in the Social Sciences and Humanities

 The thesis titled, *An Individualist Account of the Social World*, introduces a comprehensive English-language framework that aims to describe our social world (and the myriad of social intereactions therein) in a precise and unambiguous way.